YMQSec/YMQSec.github.io/index.md

 - **Framework Knowledge:** Skilled in implementing NIST and MITRE ATT&CK frameworks to enhance organizational security posture.
 - **Bilingual Communication:** Fluent in English and Spanish, enabling effective collaboration across diverse teams and stakeholders.
 - **Commitment to Excellence:** Dedicated to continuous improvement and achieving 100% compliance with U.S. regulatory standards.

 ---

-## 🌟 Key Achievements
-- Reduced system vulnerabilities by **30%** using NIST-aligned strategies and Nessus.
-- Automated testing processes with **Python**, cutting testing times by **25%**.
-- Enhanced system resilience by **40%** through threat mitigation and incident response improvements.
-- Achieved full compliance with U.S. regulatory standards.

----